 With this enormous change, the assessment and improvement of digital recruitment increased as it provides the solution to make the recruiting process more efficient and effective for both - the recruiters and the applicants.
 The analytics features help recruiters to make data-driven and accurate decisions.

-Hence, Recruiting KPIs metrics become an essential aspect of the hiring process as it provides deeper insights and point out the room for improvement.
-The features of reports and analytics in Recruiting CRM System and Talent Acquisition System become vital for hiring managers and corporate HRs to understand the issues in their recruitment cycle.
+Hence, Recruiting KPIs metrics become an essential aspect of the hiring process as they provide deeper insights and point out the room for improvement.
+The features of reports and recruitment analytics in the Applicant Tracking System (ATS) and Talent Acquisition System become vital for hiring managers and corporate HRs to understand the issues in their recruitment cycle.

-Let’s first understand what recruiting KPIs are and which are the most vital recruiting KPIs metrics recruiter should consider enhancing the recruiting process.
+Let’s first understand what recruiting KPIs are and which are the most vital recruiting KPIs metrics that a recruiter should consider enhancing the recruiting process.

 KPI is a Key Performance Indicator.
 Hiring managers can utilise Recruiting KPIs metrics to measure and calculate the performance of the hiring process.
 They use recruiting KPIs metrics to know how efficient their hiring is.
 It Provides data to recruiters and corporate HRs on the areas of improvement and shows the value and ROI for specific recruitment actions.

 Recruitment KPIs are also known as Talent Acquisition KPIs or Hiring KPIs.
 Let’s see the top 15 recruiting KPIs for 2024 that corporate HRs, recruiters, staffing and recruitment agencies can use to leverage maximum benefits.

 The hiring time is a vital and frequently used recruiting metric by hiring managers to check the time it takes to hire suitable talent in the recruitment workflow.